 With a small amount of effort and a little creativity you can create an area of your own for recording audio for video.

-Pick a Space
+Pick a space

+The most important factor in your recording environment is the space.
 The space you choose to use as your audio production studio doesn’t have to be large or fancy.
 The primary goal is to isolate your microphones from any and all unwanted sound, so the room should have a door you can close.
 It won’t hurt to have a window in the door since either of you will at some point need to communicate through the door, but you don’t want a broken barrier from someone peaking their head because they’re curious.
 The sound quality of the room also makes a difference.
 A “dead” room is better than a “lively” one.
 A decent litmus test is to clap your hands loudly once or twice in the room and listen for echoes and audio reflections.
 The sooner you hear silence, the better.

 If you are in a home, you have a few options.
 A living room with thick carpet, cushy couches and dense drapes will tend to be pretty audio-friendly, but a tiled bathroom with lots of flat, solid surfaces will generally not be a good choice.
 The clothing in a walk-in closet acts as an excellent sound dampener, so additional wall padding may not be necessary.
 If you need to deaden a lively room you will need to build some sound dampening panels.
-I recommend a minimum of two or three standalone panels that you can place in a “V” or a triangle around the microphone.
-In a pinch, heavy duty moving blankets strung between C-stands or suspended between step ladders are better than nothing.
+We recommend a minimum of two or three standalone panels that you can place in a “V” or a triangle around the microphone.
+In a pinch, heavy-duty moving blankets strung between C-stands or suspended between step ladders are better than nothing.
 Make sure they are hung high enough to create the best possible barrier.
 No matter how you slice it, the blanket method is not ideal.
 While blankets do reduce reflections, they are too thin to effectively block most outside sounds.
 The better bet is to buy or build baffles to block and deaden sound waves.
 You can buy professionally built panels from audio specialty shops, or you can build your own with materials that are readily available at your favorite neighborhood home improvement hardware store.

 We built some baffles in three sizes (4×8-foot, 2×8-foot, and 2×4-foot).
-Look for a 1/2-inch x 2-inch x 4-foot acoustic insulation board (stone wool insulation batts) that looks and feels like plywood, but has special sound deadening properties.
+Look for a 1/2-inch x 2-inch x 4-foot acoustic insulation board (stone wool insulation batts) that looks and feels like plywood, but has special sound-deadening properties.
 Using this as a base, use spray glue to adhere 2×4-foot sound insulation panels to the board.
-Next, I used cheap 1×2-inch boards and some drywall screws to build a simple frame around my panels for added rigidity.
-Finally, I wrapped my panels with a thick, textured fabric and used a staple gun to secure the skin.
+Next, we used cheap 1×2-inch boards and some drywall screws to build a simple frame around my panels for added rigidity.
+Finally, we wrapped the panels with a thick, textured fabric and used a staple gun to secure the skin.
 The basic notion here is to create a thick, multi-layered panel that catches and kills rogue sound waves.

-The panels you build don’t need to look exactly like mine.
+The panels you build don’t need to look exactly like these.
 There are plenty of other panel plans available online, or you can go freestyle and invent your own design.
 You’re not going for looks, so don’t worry about it appearing odd.
 The most important thing isn’t how they look, it’s how well they function.
 As long as your baffles effectively muffle echoes and fend off unwanted outside noise, they’re good.

-Step Away from the Mic
+Step away from the mic

-Another important consideration is to put as much distance as possible between your recording gear and your microphone.
-Whether you will record to a camera or a computer, the recorder needs to be in a separate control room that is isolated from the talent and the mic.
+Another important consideration for your recording environment is to put as much distance as possible between your recording gear and your microphone.
+Whether you record to a camera or a computer, the recorder needs to be in a separate control room that is isolated from the talent and the mic.
 Getting your microphone close to the talent helps to take advantage of its off-camera nature.
 You may have not noticed the hum of your camera or computer, but the microphone will.
 Any operating noises from your production crew or equipment can be well insolated with separation.
 This means you’ll need to run some cables, long ones, from your mic to your recording gear.
 Whenever you are running cables, opt to run the shortest length of cable necessary.
 So if you are only 25 feet away, don’t use a 100-foot cable.
 Remember to never run audio cables parallel with power cables.
 If you must cross them, do so at 90-degrees to avoid interference.